dandanXO/Flow-lang/README.md

 **Lexer**

-Extracting tokens from processed source code using PLY
+Extracting tokens from processed source code using Lark

 **Parser**

-Generate AST from stream of tokens using PLY
+Generate AST from stream of tokens using Lark

 **Code Generation**